AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 <InlineAlert variant="warning" slots="text"/>

-Transforms performed at the Source level or Root level does not result in the same final SDK that you might potentially use later in `additionalResolvers`.
+Transforms performed at the Source level or Root level do not result in the same final SDK that you might potentially use later in `additionalResolvers`.

 The diagram below explains how Mesh process applied when building the final unified Schema and SDK: